 Your place may or may not include a kitchen.
 Many Airbnbs and modern vacation rentals provide you with all the necessary kitchen amenities.
 The bonus is that it’s often a cheaper accommodation option than a hotel.

-Having access to a kitchen allows you to buy and cook your own food, and this, in turn, lets you make healthier choices and save you a lot of money.
+Having access to a kitchen allows you to buy and cook your own food, and this, in turn, lets you make healthier choices and saves you a lot of money.
 Some great choices for dining that are really quick to prepare include wholegrain pasta, brown rice, steamed vegetables, egg salad, and tofu.

 Nowadays, you can find a supermarket almost everywhere.
-So, find one near your Airbnb or hotel and purchase bread, milk, wholegrain cereal, pre-cut veggies like cucumbers, bell peppers, celery, and carrots, etc. That way, you’ll always have a healthy snack on hand without spending much of your valuable time and money.
+So, find one near your Airbnb or hotel and purchase bread, milk, wholegrain cereal, and pre-cut veggies like cucumbers, bell peppers, celery, and carrots.
+That way, you’ll always have a healthy snack on hand without spending much of your valuable time and money.

 If you’d rather stay at a hotel than at an Airbnb, be sure to do your research ahead of time.
 If you don’t have access to a kitchen or kitchenette at the hotel, try to find healthy restaurants near your hotel using Google Maps or Trip Advisor.

-This is a really good go-to breakfast you can find most places while traveling, including in Starbucks located in many terminals.
+This is a really good go-to breakfast you can find in most places while traveling, including in Starbucks, located in many terminals.
 They often come with a brown sugar packet, including dried cherries and cranberries, sweetened with a little sugar.